 \The only other piece of technical equipment I intend to discuss in this study is the cloth loom.
 The design of the apparatus is indicated in the diagram.
 It is nearly identical to the loom used elsewhere in Iraq, with the difference that the latter has the "beater in" suspended from a rigid rectangular framework instead of freely hung from the roof as in the Kurdish example.
 This improvement permits the widening of the warp.
-Thus while the Kurdish loom has a maximum warp of about 102 inches, an apparatus which I saw in Baghdad could carry a warp nearly three times as wide.
-Kurdish weavers do not apparently ever attempt complicated patterns, Stripes are sometimes introduced by they always use a plain weave.
-Qualities of cloth produced means of coloured threads in the warp. differ mainly in the thickness and density of the threads. from specimens in my possession, the coarse brown cloth, normally used for the trouserings of commoners, has Warp 19; Weft 22 threads per inch; while a good quality coloured cloth such as worn by Aghas has Warp 44; Weft 28 threads per inch.
+Thus while the Kurdish loom has a maximum warp of about $10\frac{1}{2}$ inches, an apparatus which I saw in Baghdad could carry a warp nearly three times as wide.
+Kurdish weavers do not apparently ever attempt complicated patterns, they always use a plain weave.
+Stripes are sometimes introduced by means of coloured threads in the warp.
+Qualities of cloth produced differ mainly in the thickness and density of the threads. from specimens in my possession, the coarse brown cloth, normally used for the trouserings of commoners, has Warp 19; Weft 22 threads per inch; while a good quality coloured cloth such as worn by Aghas has Warp 44; Weft 28 threads per inch.